bottleofench/minecraft-content-bestiary/english.md

 #### [Ksyxis](https://www.curseforge.com/minecraft/mc-mods/ksyxis) (May be unstable) - mod that speeds up the loading of the world when entering.
 #### [Client Side Noteblocks](https://www.curseforge.com/minecraft/mc-mods/client-side-noteblocks) - mod that reduces lags with note blocks.
 #### [Cull Leaves](https://www.curseforge.com/minecraft/mc-mods/cull-leaves) - mod that optimizing leaves rendering (texture optimizing).
+#### [RandomPatches](https://www.curseforge.com/minecraft/mc-mods/randompatches-fabric) - mod that adds some optimizations, as well as new features for the game.
+#### [AI Improvements](https://www.curseforge.com/minecraft/mc-mods/ai-improvements) - mod that reduces lags directly related to the AI of mobs.
+#### [FastWorkbench](https://www.curseforge.com/minecraft/mc-mods/fastworkbench-minus-replacement) - mod that reduces the lags related to workbenches.

 # Replacements of Optifine
 Here is a list of mods that together can easily replace Optifine on Fabric.